Club Inglés Bella Vista

-The Club Inglés Bella Vista is a cultural institution that exists in the Spanish municipality of Minas de Riotinto, in the province of Huelva.
-It was founded in 1878 by members of the British colony of Minas de Riotinto who worked for the Rio Tinto Company Limited (RTCL), and it soon become the center of social life in that British colony.
-Together with Exiles Cable Club (1873) in Vigo, this was one of the first companies dedicated to sports in the country, most notably, cricket, tennis and football, having sections dedicated to the said sports due to its prominence in England, the homeland of the company's workers.
+The Club Inglés Bella Vista (also known as English Club of Bella Vista) is a cultural institution that exists in the Spanish municipality of Minas de Riotinto, in the province of Huelva.

+It was founded in 1878 by members of the British colony of Minas de Riotinto who worked for the Rio Tinto Company Limited, and it soon become the center of social life in that British colony.
+Together with Exiles Cable Club (1873) in Vigo, this was one of the first companies dedicated to sports in the country, most notably, cricket, tennis and football, having sections dedicated to the said sports due to its prominence in England, the homeland of the company's Staff.

 Background

 The copper mines of Rio Tinto had been exploited since the ancient times, but during the second half of the 19th century, English investors nailed it down, and in 1873, they founded the Rio Tinto Company Limited (RTCL), who soon won a concession to exploit the mines which were previously run by the state, the First Spanish Republic.
 The Englishmen who worked in the mines did not have much to do in the small town, so they gathered to play their favorite sports, like cricket, rugby, and football.
-Although the first football games were played in 1873, it was not until 1878 that RTC formed the Club Inglés (English club) to promote culture, sport, and spare time among the workers.
+Although the first football games were played in 1873, it was not until 1878 that it was formed the Club Inglés (English club) to promote culture, sport, and spare time among the workers.